BDAD-fall17/btc-stream-predictor/README.md

 ## WorkFlow
 1. Price deltas(nextDay - today) and tweets are joined on date
 2. A Naive Bayes model is trained based on historical Twitter Sentiments

   * given a tweet, the model would output a Double as a score of whether it is bullish or bearish on BTC
 3. A regression model is trained based on the day range price deltas and the day's sentiment average

   * Given a score average, a differential to the next day is predicted
 4. Live stream of tweets are first fed to the NBmodel, which output a series of sentiment scores
 5. The sentiment scores of a given period would then be averaged and fed to the regression model to output a predicted price change.

+## File Description
+### NaiveBayesModel.scala
+  1. Take a batch of rawtweets, perform data cleaning to leave only english words.
+  2. Format the incoming file into a dataframe
+  3. perform labeling on the rows in the dataframe
+  4. train a NaiveBayesModel using the labeling points
+  5. Simple Test with one tweet

+#### TODO
+  1. can't save model for reuse
+  2. bigram